denizy97/ACDIS-Research-Sheet-Updater/README.md

 This is a program that updates the already existing csv files that contain information about security related researchers and their papers.
 It uses the API of Elsevier Pure at https://experts.illinois.edu/ws/ which powers Illinois Experts.
 It grabs the researches of every researcher that already exists on the spreadsheet and updates their most recent security related paper with a simple keyword search.
-The whole program was written in a day so feel free to fix errors, optimize, change, or anything you want really, including the data in the spreadsheets.
-Check license for more information.
+The whole program was written in a day so don't expect it to work perfectly. #Written in 2019 by Deniz YILDIRIM <denizy@protonmail.com>
+This program is PROBABLY owned by the University of Illinois, as I wrote it while working for ACDIS in Illinois.
+Consult UofI before changing, distributing, sharing, making it open source etc.
+See https://www.bot.uillinois.edu/governance/general_rules for more information.
+As far as I'm concerned you can do whatever you want with it but like I said I am probably not the legal owner of this program.

+ESPECIALLY don't share the spreadsheets without asking the university as the data is from experts.illinois.edu

 IF YOU WORK IN ACDIS UIUC: